What To Expect At Your LASIK Consultation

 Because your eyes must meet certain specifications to qualify for LASIK, it’s important that we gain a deep understanding of you, your lifestyle, and your eyes before we schedule your surgery.

-Many of our patients are unsure of what to expect during these consultations, causing a bit of worry and anxiety beforehand.
-Here, we’re hoping to relieve a bit of that uncertainty with a walkthrough of what a consultation looks like at Grene Laser.
+Though a consultation is pretty straightforward for us, we recognize that you may be unsure of what to expect, causing a bit of worry and anxiety beforehand.
+Here, we’re hoping to relieve a bit of that uncertainty with a personalized walkthrough of what a consultation looks like at Grene Laser.

 We have a few pre-consultation requirements for those who wear contacts.
 These requirements vary, depending on what type of contacts you wear.